 • How Transcendentalism emphasized the individual, intuition, the divine in nature, and a unique American spirituality.

-Morning Worship - Today’s Discourse “Ways to Remember the Holocaust” by The Worship Team & Walter Norris
+Morning Worship – Today’s Discourse is “Celebrate the Summer Solstice” by Jana Norris

 Committee on Ministry Meeting